enqueuezero/site/layered-architecture.md

 * Pros
     * Separate of concern.
 We only need to consider a smaller scope in each layer, which makes the problem much more straightforward.
     * More testable.
 As a result, each layer has less case to test and thus more testable.
+    * Isolation.
+Changes in one layer will not affect downstream layers.
+    * Changeability.
+If you're not satisfy with the implementation of one layer, you can replace it with another layer, as long as they implements the same interface.
 * Cons
     * Management cost if there are too many layers.
+    * The performance is getting slower as more and more layers added.
     * Leaky abstraction can disturb your layered intent.

 ## Conclusion